Are you a current patient?

 Direct schedule your flu shot: To direct schedule your flu shot, log in to myUCLAhealth.
 Select "Visits/Clinical Notes" from the top navigation and then "Schedule an Appointment."
 Under the section labeled, “Tell us why you’re coming in,” select "Flu Vaccine Only."
-Answer screening questions related to COVID-19, select the locations that work for you, pick the time that you want to come in, and then "Schedule it."
+Select the locations that work for you, pick the time that you want to come in, and then "Schedule it."

-Extended and weekend hours in select clinics: For your convenience, we also offer extended and weekend hours for flu vaccinations in our immediate care locations, where you can walk in or use the "Save my Spot" feature.
+Extended and weekend hours in select clinics: For your convenience, we also offer extended and weekend hours for flu vaccinations in our immediate care locations, where you can check wait times and walk in.

 The flu and COVID-19

-Ask any UCLA Health infectious disease expert and they’ll tell you this year’s flu shot is especially important because of COVID-19.
+Ask any UCLA Health infectious disease expert and they’ll tell you this year’s flu shot continues to be important because of COVID-19.